INITIAL INSTRUCTOR CERTIFICATION AND RENEWAL CERTIFICATION PROTOCOLS

 4. Attend and successfully complete a LETB approved Instructor Development Course.

-5. After completion of the LETB approved Instructor Development Course, complete a minimum of two (2) hours of instruction under the guidance of a LETB certified instructor, and document the training in a letter stating the date, title of the training, location of the training, number of students attending, the number of hours of instructional time, and the supervising instructor’s name.
+5. After completion of the LETB approved Instructor Development Course, complete a minimum of two (2) hours of instruction under the guidance of a LETB certified instructor, and document the training in a letter stating the date, title of the training, location of the training, number of students attending, the number of hours of instructional time, and the supervising instructor’s name on department letterhead.
+In addition, the supervising instructor shall complete a 50 minute critique form.

 6. Make application for instructor certification within one (1) year of completing Instructor Development Course.

-7. Submit the application with original signatures, letter of evaluation and a copy of the LETB certificate of Instructor Development Course completion, Lesson Plan and Cover Sheet to the Executive Director, Law Enforcement Training Board, PO Box 313, Plainfield, IN 46168.
+7. Submit the application with original signatures, letter of evaluation, 50 minute critique form and a copy of the LETB certificate of Instructor Development Course completion, Lesson Plan and Cover Sheet to the Executive Director, Law Enforcement Training Board, PO Box 313, Plainfield, IN 46168.

 After initial instructor certification is completed, primary instructors may provide training in any subject presented in the basic course curriculum, or in any subject determined to be needed by the department CEO if the trainer feels he/she has sufficient experience and education to provide good quality instruction.